LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/facebook-messenger.md

 * **Offline response:** lets customers know you are offline but will respond soon e.g. _Hi, we’re away right now but we’ll get back to you shortly_.

 {: .notice}
-**Note:** The messages above will display in the agent workspace.
+**Note:** The messages above will display in the Agent Workspace.
 Just like messages sent by agents, they have a character limit of 640.

 {: .notice}
 **Note:** Subscribing your page to the Conversational Cloud before creating a button on the Facebook page is not possible.
 Please create a Facebook page with a button first and then connect it to the Conversational Cloud.